If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

-Choosing the right sized Moka pot is important, if you want to brew 1 cup of coffee, choose the pot that'll brew a single shot, a 2-cup pot for producing 2 shots and so on.
+Choosing the right is important, if you want to brew 1 cup of coffee, choose the pot that'll brew a single shot, a 2-cup pot for producing 2 shots and so on.

 Keep in mind, you can't half-fill a Moka pot, so don't buy 6-cup sized brewer for making 3-cups of coffee.
-A Moka pot works well only when it's filled properly.
+It works well only when it's filled properly.

 Grind size matters a lot, for a Moka pot coffee, medium-coarse ground works extremely well.
 Never use espresso-fined grounds, otherwise, it will clog the filter screen and amass a dangerous amount of pressure and you'll have to collect your coffee from the walls of your cookhouse.

 Your coffee is 98% water so make sure you use only the delicious water with low calcium content.
 Besides, freshly ground coffee, this also plays an integral role for retaining the maximum flavors and tastes of your coffee.